2024 Review

-Chantal Akerman’s first series of features in the 1970s have one defining aspect in common: all are suffused with loneliness.
-In her first fiction feature, Je Tu Il Elle (1974), a character wanders between lovers old and new but is always confused as to what she really wants.
-In Jeanne Dielman, 23 Commerce Quay, 1080 Brussels (1975), we follow a woman trapped in the monotony of … Continue reading All The Lonely People: Chantal Akerman’s Les Rendez-vous d’Anna (1978)
+Chantal Akerman’s early features have one aspect in common: all are suffused with loneliness.
+In her first fiction feature, Je Tu Il Elle (1974), a character wanders between lovers old and new but is always confused as to what she really wants, only really content in isolation.
+In Jeanne Dielman, 23 Commerce Quay, 1080 Brussels (1975), we follow a woman trapped in the monotony of a mysteriously empty everyday … Continue reading All The Lonely People

 Accumulation in Jacques Rivette’s La Belle Noiseuse (1991)